2012 Hawaii hailstorm

+Background

 Hawaii located in the Northern and Western Hemisphere falls into a transitional period of weather from winter to summer dated to come around March 1st also known as the start of meteorological spring.
 To produce such large hailstorm temperatures must begin to alternate from cool to warmer temperatures.
 Over time temperatures begin to roughly get warmer which cause two different air masses to clash and develop a thunderstorm.
 The combination of Meteorological Spring and the creation of hail through the process of precipitation is what led to the record-breaking supercell hailstorm of Hawaii on March of the year 2012.
 It said that a supercell storm is one of the most violent storms that could possibly happen as it can follow with aggressive winds with large hail and can even lead to tornados.

 Confirmed Tornado

 In addition to the spectacular early-morning lightning storms and flooding from the 4 ft of rainfall received, a tornadic waterspout formed off the coast of Oahu during the morning of March 9, 2012.
 Non-supercellular waterspouts are not uncommon (the State of Hawaii records an average of one waterspout/tornado per year), this mesocyclone-induced waterspout tracked inland for 1.5 miles, becoming an EF0 tornado that caused minor damage to the Enchanted Lakes subdivision of Kailua at 7:10 am Hawaiian-Aleutian Time.
 Notably, this event was significant as it marked one of the few confirmed occurrences of an EF0 tornado, which typically signifies less severe weather phenomena.
 However, despite its classification, this tornado could produce winds ranging from 60-70 mph which led to considerable damage in Lanikai and Enchanted Lakes.
 The impacts of this weather event were felt across region, highlighting the unpredictable nature of such natural disasters.